jasmeherk/NutriDiet/README.md

 ## CalorieTracker and Recommender

-An example of text with **bold** and *italic* fonts.
-Note that the IntelliJ markdown previewer doesn't seem to render the bold and italic fonts correctly but they will appear correctly on GitHub.

 NutriDiet is a *CalorieTracking* app which will act as a diary for the food that you eat and the fluids you consume.
 In addition to this functionality, it is also a *recommender* in the sense that it will tell you what to work on